 In Depth Note: For current information about safety/security issues in Puerto Vallarta, refer to the U.S. State Department website (travel.state.gov).

-Along cobbled streets you'll find the usual line-up of gringo-friendly businesses, from casual Mexican restaurants and hip clothing boutiques to American chain stores and party-til-dawn nightclubs.
+Along cobblestone streets you'll find the usual line-up of gringo-friendly businesses, from casual Mexican restaurants and hip clothing boutiques to American chain stores and party-til-dawn nightclubs.
 But Vallarta (as the locals call it) also has an artistic bent.
 Surrealistic sculptures dot the bustling beachfront malecón (boardwalk), a prime destination for sunset strolls.

-One-of-a-kind art galleries and shops pepper the compact downtown area.
+One-of-a-kind art galleries and shops fill the compact downtown area.
 Souvenir stalls line shady Isla Río Cuale, a long, slender islet in the middle of the Río Cuale, the river that bisects the downtown area on its journey from mountains to sea.

 The Marina Vallarta complex sits just north of the Hotel Zone.
 Here, discount chains like Costco and Walmart serve an ever-growing population of Mexican transplants and expatriates from el norte.
 Yet somehow such name-brand consumerism doesn't overshadow Vallarta's prevailing Old Mexico charm.

 Pack a hat and bring along an effective insect repellent, as mosquitoes can be a nuisance at any time of year.
 A formula containing at least 40 percent DEET will usually do the trick.
-If you arrive without bug dope, Autan Classic is a widely available Mexican brand.
+If you arrive without bug spray, Autan Classic is a widely available Mexican brand.

 Puerto Vallarta, JA